joselitocasas/GEO403_Geoinformatikprojekt_Landslide_Analysis/README.md

 This repository is created to make our work available to the public and document the code which we used for our analysis of landslide succeptibilty in central Vietnam (VGTB River Basin)

+The published code is used to asses and compare to bivariate  approaches for landslide modelling in Central Vietnam.

 Data is provided by http://leutra.geogr.uni-jena.de/vgtbRBIS/metadata/overview.php?view=geodata

 Contributors of this Project